mierne/windhelm/README.md

 Windhelm also requires VBScript for several tasks, inclduing the animated level transitions but will function without it.

+## WINE disclaimer
+Windhelm has not been thoroughly tested through Wine, but did encounter issues with window scaling and font settings.
+Use a VM for the best experience if on Linux.

 ## Contributions and suggestions
 Contributions are welcome, just be sure that you have read the license.
 Suggestions may be sent to my email, <ahoy@mierne.net>.